arthurmco/ghostwriter/README.md

 The '/' route contains a test message.
 In the future, that message will be removable

-The default login is 'admin' with password 'admin'
+The default login is 'admin' with password 'admin'.
+You can access the admin interface through the '/admin' entry point